Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

         -   Disregard compression to give worst-case estimate
         -   Time required: (600 * 1,073,741,824 * 8) / (800 * 1,000,000 * 3,600) = **1 hour 47 minutes**

-    -   These are ballpark estimates but they suffice to show the bandwidth is sufficient and the migration is feasible.
+    -   These are ballpark estimates, but they suffice to show the bandwidth is sufficient and the migration is feasible.

 6. How does the design address user authentication?